kgateway-dev/kgateway/docs/content/support/support-info.md

 ### Control plane

 1. Capture the output of the `glooctl check` command.
-    <br>Typically, the command output indicates any errors in the control plane components or associated resources.
+    <br>Typically, the command output indicates any errors in the control plane components or associated resources, such as in the following example.
-    <br>An example output is shown below.

     ```
     Checking deployments...
 1 Errors!
     Checking pods...
 2 Errors!